cdevents/presentations/2022-09-16-osseu-devops-metrics-through-cdevents/presentation.marp.md

 - scaling, horizontally or vertically
 - a change external to the system that suffered the degradation (another microservice, networking issues, etc)

-As Erik mentioned, incident events are not part of CDEvents yet.
+As mentioned, incident events are not part of CDEvents yet.
 Given the number of possible different scenarios, having dedicated incident and incident resolution events is required to calculate the time to restore service metric.
 Data The environment and the service identifiers and the version deployed must be part of all incident resolution events, along with the original incident ID.
 The time to restore service may be or may be not associated with a change in the system, thus the related data will be optional in the events.
 -->
 ---

-# Keptn Application Lifecycle Events
+# Prior art: Keptn Application Lifecycle Events

 <!--
 Keptn provides abstractions, automation and events related to SLIs, SLOs and